tldr-pages/tldr/pages/common/rainbowstream.md

 # rainbowstream

 > Terminal-based Twitter client supporting realtime tweetstream, trends, sending, search, favorites and user management.
-> Online help with `h`, up and down arrows for history, tab auto-complete, 2-tab suggestion.
+> Online help with `h`, up and down arrows for history, tab to auto-complete and 2-tab for suggestion.

-- Open rainbowstream normally:
+- Open rainbowstream:

 `rainbowstream`